microsoft/vscode-docs/api/advanced-topics/remote-extensions.md

 **Using the VS Online browser-based editor**

-Once you have an environment with your extension source code, you can also use VS Online's browser-based editor by [going to the portal](https://aka.ms/vso) to connect or selecting **VS Online: Open in Browser** from VS Code's command palette (`kbstyle(F1)`) locally.
+Once you have an environment with your extension source code, you can also use VS Online's browser-based editor by [going to the portal](https://aka.ms/vso) to connect or selecting **VS Online: Open in Browser** from VS Code's Command Palette (`kbstyle(F1)`) locally.
 Once connected to the environment, you can **edit and debug your extension in the browser** exactly like you can from VS Code.

 ### Debugging in a development container

-Just follow these steps:
+Follow these steps:

 1. After [installing and configuring the Remote - Containers extension](/docs/remote/containers#_getting-started), use **File > Open... / Open Folder...** to open your source code locally in VS Code.

-2. Select **Remote-Containers: Add Development Container Configuration Files...** from the command palette (`kbstyle(F1)`), and pick **Node.js 8 & TypeScript** (or just Node.js 8 if you are not using TypeScript) to add the needed container configuration files.
+2. Select **Remote-Containers: Add Development Container Configuration Files...** from the Command Palette (`kbstyle(F1)`), and pick **Node.js 8 & TypeScript** (or Node.js 8 if you are not using TypeScript) to add the needed container configuration files.

 3. **[Optional]** After this command runs, you can modify the contents of the `.devcontainer` folder to include additional build or runtime requirements.
 See the in-depth [Remote - Containers](/docs/remote/containers#_indepth-setting-up-a-folder-to-run-in-a-container) documentation for details.

 4. Run **Remote-Containers: Reopen Folder in Container** and in a moment, VS Code will set up the container and connect.
 You will now be able to develop your source code from inside the container just as you would in the local case.

-5. Run `yarn install` or `npm install` in a new VS Code terminal window (`kbstyle(Ctrl/Cmd+Shift+``)`) to ensure the Linux versions Node.js native dependencies are install.
+5. Run `yarn install` or `npm install` in a new VS Code terminal window (`kb(workbench.action.terminal.new)`) to ensure the Linux versions Node.js native dependencies are install.
 You can also install other OS or runtime dependencies, but you may want to add these to `.devcontainer/Dockerfile` as well so they are available if you rebuild the container.

-6. Finally, press `kbstyle(F5)` or use the **Debug view** to launch the extension inside this same container and attach the debugger.
+6. Finally, press `kb(workbench.action.debug.start)` or use the **Debug view** to launch the extension inside this same container and attach the debugger.

     > **Note:** You will not be able to open the extension source code folder in the window that appears, but you can open a sub-folder or somewhere else in the container.